 Awais Aftab, MD

-Dr Aftab is a psychiatrist in Cleveland, Ohio, and clinical assistant professor of psychiatry at Case Western Reserve University.
-He writes online on his blog Psychiatry at the Margins.
+Dr Aftab is clinical associate professor of psychiatry at Case Western Reserve University in Cleveland, Ohio.
+He is the editor of Conversations in Critical Psychiatry (Oxford University Press, 2024) and writes online at Psychiatry at the Margins.

 Articles by Awais Aftab, MD